SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

   in the correctness of the analysis.
 - Interestingly, some of the 42 genes are druggable, which is a starting point for future antiviral drug research.
   - Four of them (SMAD3, IMPDH2, PPIB, and GPX1) are the targets of 11 existing drugs
     currently being investigated for coronavirus therapy, so that's a good thing to keep doing.
   - Five more of them are targeted by multiple drugs for other diseases, so they ought to be investiaged for repurposing for COVID-19.
   - An additional six genes are part of the "druggable genome" <sup id="fn13a">[[13]](#fn13)</sup>, so we could perhaps find new therapeutic molecules there.

 ## The Weekend Conclusion

 Whew!
 Let's recap what we've learned, and how that informs what we should do:

-1. We know what genes interact with the 7 coronaviruses that infect humans.
+1. We know 300-400ish genes which interact with the 7 coronaviruses known to infect humans.
-2. East Asia had a long pandemic that fixed mutations in those genes (but not elsewhere;
-   little long-distance travel in the late Stone Age) 25,000 years ago to 5,000 years ago.
+2. East Asia had a long coronavirus epidemic that fixed mutations in some of those genes (but not elsewhere; little long-distance travel in the late Stone Age) 25,000 years ago to 5,000 years ago.
 3. There was continuous selective pressure on the human genome in East Asia ("continuous selective pressure" = people dying) _for 20,000 years._
-4. 42 genes were selectively mutated effect; of those 4 + 5 + 6 = 15 genes either
+4. 42 genes were selectively mutated and fixed in the genome; of those 4 + 5 + 6 = 15 genes either
-   are targeted by drugs currently in coronavirus trials or are targeted by other existing drugs or are in the druggable genome where the chemistry to make a drug looks tractable.  _There are other opportunities for coronavirus therapy here._
+   are targeted by drugs currently in coronavirus trials or are targeted by other existing drugs or are in the druggable genome where the chemistry to make a drug for them looks tractable.  _There are opportunities for novel coronavirus therapies here._
-5. Evolution is doing it the hard way: people die until only the resistant are left.
+5. Evolution is doing it the hard way: people die until only those with resistance mutations are left.
 6. Vaccination is doing it the easy way: people get a couple shots, take a day or so off, and go on about their lives.
 Don't make the stupid choice here.

 Again: Mask.
 Social distance.
 Vaccinate.
 Get paxlovid if you get sick.
 Support research on drugging the genes above.

 I know you're tired of that.
-But how tired would you and your descendants be of 20,000 years of this?
+But how tired would you and your descendants be after _20,000 years_ of this?
 Make the smart choice here.

 ---